vtex/xpt/README.md

 }
 ```

 This structure is enough to provide this alternative shelf to be used on the Storefront editor.
-When installed, this app will provide the alternative shelf.
+When installed, this app provides an alternative shelf.

-Note that we've also created a brand new block, that doesn't extend any previous declared block.
+Note that we've also created a brand new block, that doesn't extend any previously declared block.
 The `shelf-description`.
 We can create brand new blocks all we want.
 We may, for example, create a `creative-block` that provides a brand new feature and add it to the home page by providing a new `store/home` that uses it.

 ```json
 {